 However others might not want to turn down a TWO’s offer of help because they know it would disappoint TWOS, hurt their self-image, and may elicit a pouting indignant response.
 So others say “yes” when they don’t really want help and then they don’t appreciate the TWO’s help and don’t say “Thank you.”
-This then provokes the TWO’s schema that people don’t appreciate them enough and so they try harder to please.
+This then aggravates the TWO’s schema that people don’t appreciate them enough and so they try harder to please.
 Thus a vicious circle is established.

 If you can’t find genuinely needy people, you will need to create them – which is what advertising is all about.
 You need to convince others that they have problems and you have solutions.
 If you get too many customers, you may not be able to deliver because your to-do or, rather, to-help list is too full.
-You might then feel worthless – which is the very thing you are trying to avoid
+You might then feel worthless – which is the very thing you are trying to avoid.

 Valuing success and taking pride in their accomplishments, THREES are hurt by rejection and failure.
 Their achieving style is an attempt to be successful and to maintain relationships through performing and doing for others.
-Their concern about image and looking good has to do with getting people to like them.
+Their concern about image and looking good has to do with getting people to admire them.

-If you need to be successful to feel worthwhile, then you need to perform so others will admire you.
+If you need to be successful to feel worthwhile, then you need to perform so others will applaud you.
 You have to create an approving audience, either in your head or in your theater.
 Groupies are usually easy enough to find.
 But do they admire your performance and appearance instead of you?
 Or do they bask in your accomplishments to feel good about themselves?
 Have you manipulated admiration from them?

 An overly achieving, mechanical style frequently turns other people off or encourages them to interact with the persona or role instead of with the real person.
 This confirms the THREE’s belief that performance, not genuineness, pays off.

 THREES promote their accomplishments and then get praised for their successes thereby reinforcing this pattern.
 Others aren’t offered an opportunity to interact with the THREES’ authentic self.
-Also others are usually only given the opportunity to respond to THREES positive achievements and not to anything negative or troubling in them.
+Also others are usually only given the opportunity to respond to THREES positive achievements and not to anything negative or inefficient in them.
 Success is rewarded; failure is distained.
 Ironically THREES want to avoid failure but end up feeling like failures as real persons in real relationships.

 FOURS feel misunderstood and fear being abandoned.
 To play out their fears, FOURS need to audition people for their drama.
 They set up an accordion relationship where they pull others in, then push them away.
 Both longing for intimacy and fearing it, FOURS entice then rebuff their companions.
-This “come here; go away,” “I hate you, don’t leave me” confuses others leaving FOURS feeling misunderstood.
+This “come here; go away,” “I hate you; don’t leave me” confuses others, leaving FOURS feeling misunderstood.
 The FOURS’ Sturm und Drang eventually becomes too much for the antagonist who then leaves the relationship.

-Valuing privacy and their own personal space, and taking pride in their understanding, FIVES are easily spooked by being invaded, having demands and expectations put on them, being deprived, belittled, or ridiculed.
+Valuing privacy and their own personal space, and taking pride in their knowledge and understanding, FIVES are easily spooked by being invaded, having demands and expectations put on them, being deprived, belittled, or ridiculed.
 Their knowing and loner style is an attempt to ward off intrusions, be self-sufficient, and avoid looking foolish.

 FIVES don’t want to look foolish, be intruded or encroached upon, be smothered, or be emptied.
-Acting socially awkward and avoiding others may lead to FIVES’ looking foolish.
+Being socially awkward and avoiding others may lead to FIVES’ looking odd.
 By moving away from instead of against, FIVES bring about the very thing they fear: being put upon.
 If you are sensitive to demands being put on you, then not saying “no” or assertively setting limits will probably lead to demands being put on you because you offer no resistance.
 Just disappearing may lead to others tracking you down.
 By not being assertive and setting boundaries, others may not get that they aren’t welcome until FIVES freeze them out or disappear.
 By not saying “no,” FIVES give up the possibility of later saying “yes.”

 Keeping quiet and withdrawing provokes intruding and projecting behavior from others.
 Nature abhors a vacuum, so people move into the space vacated.